2020.05.03 HQ v12.0

 - Wash your hands often with soap and water for 20 seconds.

-- Supplement hand washing by using an alcohol-based hand sanitizer.
+- Supplement hand washing by regularly using an alcohol-based hand sanitizer.

 - Avoid close contact with people suffering from respiratory illness.